Walter Fauntroy: Civil rights leader

 Fauntroy also founded and led the Model Inner City Community Organization (MICCO).
 This organization, which Fauntroy headed until 1971, used federal grants to improve inner city neighborhoods using black architects, city planners, and construction engineers to design and build homes, schools, stores, and other projects in urban Washington.
 At one time the budget for MICCO was well over $30 million, a community planning and neighborhood development group in Washington, D.C., that established and began to implement the Shaw Urban Renewal Project.

 Fauntroy played a key role after the assassination of Martin Luther King Jr., meeting both with President Johnson and with activist Stokely Carmichael during the immediate aftermath.
+He led Sen. Robert F. Kennedy, then a presidential candidate, through the streets of Washington, D.C. after the Palm Sunday service at his church.
 Fauntroy urged people, in person, on TV, and over radio, to adhere to King's policy of nonviolence.
 He also led a prayer at King's funeral.

 Because his religious beliefs placed a premium on community service, Fauntroy gravitated toward the political arena.
 In 1967, he was named vice-chairperson of the Washington City Council, a nine-member body appointed directly by the president of the United States.
 Fauntroy sat on the city council for two years, resigning when his commitments as director of MICCO began to take all of his time.

 Belying his previous ecumenicism, Fauntroy asked the United States Supreme Court to stop same-sex marriage from taking place in the District of Columbia in March 2010, pending a "vote by the people".